PERSONAL CARE SERVICES PROVIDER IN CALIFORNIA

 Agency: Centers for Medicare & Medicaid Services (CMS)

-2. PERSONAL CARE SERVICE OVERVIEW
+2. PERSONAL ASSISTANCE SERVICE OVERVIEW

 Approved providers may deliver:

-Assistance with bathing, grooming, and dressing
+Assistance with bathing, grooming, dressing, and toileting

-Meal preparation and feeding
+Meal preparation and feeding support

 Medication reminders (non-administration)